foureyes/csci-ua.0480-spring2021-034/slides/js/js-functions-addendum.markdown

 ([Via MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures))...

 * normally, the local variables within a function only exist for the duration of that function's execution
-* once the outer function <code>gimmeFunction</code> finishes executing, you'd expect that its local letiable, a, would no longer be accessible
+* once the outer function <code>gimmeFunction</code> finishes executing, you'd expect that its local variable, `a`, would no longer be accessible
 * however... a __closure__ is created when it returns a function!
 * a __closure__ is a special kind of __object that combines two things__:
 	* a function